7digital/SevenDigital.Api.Wrapper/buildpackage/buildpackage-instructions.md

-# Manually put a version of the Api wrapper on nuget
+# How to put a version of the Api wrapper on nuget

-How to manually put a version of the 7digital c# Api wrapper on [nuget.org](http://www.nuget.org/).
+How to put a version of the 7digital c# Api wrapper on [nuget.org](http://www.nuget.org/).

 ##You will need:

-- Your latest code merged to master.
+- Your latest code merged to [master on github](https://github.com/7digital/SevenDigital.Api.Wrapper).
 - the nuget api key for pushing to [the wrapper package on nuget](https://www.nuget.org/packages/SevenDigital.Api.Wrapper/).
+You can retrieve this when logged into nuget with an authorised account.
-- Powershell, version 3 or later.
+- PowerShell, version 3 or later.

+For more details consult [the wiki](https://github.com/7digital/SevenDigital.Api.Wrapper/wiki) or colleagues.

 ### Versioning

-For more details on how and when to change version numbers see [Semantic Versioning](http://semver.org/)

-When a version number is generated automatically, the last digit is incremented.  e.g. if the current version is `3.0.0` then the default next version number generated is `3.0.1`.
-In general if the current released version is `x.y.z`, then the next version without any breaking changes is `x.y.(z+1)`.
-This is appropriate if there are no major changes.

-The main reason for doing manual uploads to nuget is to override this number.
-You override this with the `-v` switch to the `buildpackage` script.

 First, decide on a version number.
+We use [Semantic Versioning](http://semver.org/).

+In general, if the current released version is `x.y.z`, then the next version with bug fixes is `x.y.(z+1)` and with non-breaking additions is  `x.(y+1).0`.

+E.g. if the current version is `2.1.3`.
+A version with a bugfix would be `2.1.4` and with a new non-breaking feature would be `2.2.0`.

+Note that the version are numbers not strings, i.e. the next minor version after `2.1.9` is `2.1.10`.

+For more details see [Semantic Versioning](http://semver.org/).

 ## Preparation steps

-* In git, make sure that you are on the master branch and have pulled the latest code, that you can build the code and it passes the unit tests.
+* In your local copy of the code, use git.
+Make sure that you are on the master branch and have pulled the latest code from [the official master](https://github.com/7digital/SevenDigital.Api.Wrapper), that you can build the code and it passes the unit tests.

 * Start Powershell and go to the `\buildpackage` folder.